Let’s talk about the top 40 ways to save money that you can do. That

 As stated above, if you don’t have the funds to pay for an emergency, it could cost you more money.

 Not having money to fix your car, you decided to charge it to your credit card.
-Credit cards will charge you an outrageous amount of interest if it is not paid in full that month.
+Unfortunately, credit cards will charge you an outrageous amount of interest if it is not paid in full that month.

-If you don’t use your credit card and use a cash advance place, you will pay fees and interests as well.
+If you don't use your credit card and use a cash advance place, you will pay fees and interests.

-If you decided not to pay one of your bills and use that money to pay for your car service bill, you would pay a late fee for not paying your bill one time.
+If you decided not to pay one of your bills and use that money to pay for your car service bill, you would pay a late fee for not spending your account one time.

 There is even a service reinstated fee for having your service shut off due to no payment.